-- 1. Increase data related to how the estuarine ecosystem responds to anthropogenic stressors - 1.1.
+- 1. Increase data related to how the estuarine ecosystem responds to anthropogenic stressors. - 1.1.
 Maintain/improve existing level of coastal monitoring. - 1.1.1.
-Work with the Dauphin Island Sea Lab to continue establishment of coastal data repository - 1.1.2.
-Conduct 1 Metadata training in concert with the Sea Lab for MBNEP contractors - 1.1.3.
-Continue compilation of data including but not limited to: habitat, soil and SAV mapping data; watershed characterization data; and other data sets to establish a GIS based habitat restoration plan which can be continuously improved through future data entry. - 1.1.4.
+Develop and execute policies and procedures for data storage with the Dauphin Island Sea Lab to codify the Lab as a coastal data repository for MBNEP related data. - 1.1.2.
+Conduct one Metadata training in concert with the Sea Lab for MBNEP contractors; modify MBNEP contract language to include a requirement for metadata generation as applicable. - 1.1.3.
+Continue compilation of data including but not limited to: mobile county soils; watershed characterization data; and other data sets to establish a GIS based habitat restoration plan which can be continuously improved through future data entry. - 1.1.4.
 Initiate development of methodology for acquiring periodic updates to EPA datasets included in the Watersheds Tool. - 2.
 Establish process for measuring change in estuarine conditions. - 2.1.
 Build a biological Condition Gradient Framework for coastal Alabama. - 2.1.1.
-Continue to build draft framework based on parameters being collected in D'Olive watershed, land development index, and other factors effecting system health. - 2.1.2.
-Use framework to begin development of a "State of the Bays" Report to the public. - 3.
+Continue to build monitoring framework based on parameters being collected in D'Olive watershed, land development index, and other factors effecting system health (Year two of three-year project). - 2.1.2.
+Continue development of a "State of the Bay" Report to the public for publication, 9/2018. - 3.
 Improve understanding of relationship between biological condition and provision of ecosystem services resulting from improvements in resources. - 3.1.
-Manage system for multiple services - 3.1.1.
-Continue to compile available data to establish a baseline condition for D'Olive watershed. - 3.1.2.
-Develop monitoring program for Fowl River watershed
+Manage system for multiple services. - 3.1.1.
+Continue to compile available data to determine improvements due to restoration of D'Olive watershed (Year two of three-year project). - 3.1.2.
+Undertake baseline monitoring program for Fowl River watershed related to future restoration of spits; continue to support volunteer water quality monitoring to inform future restoration.
+Initiate comprehensive study of marshes in the transition zone of the Fowl River watershed.